Chaim Yaakov Goldvicht

 Rabbi Chaim Yaakov Goldvicht (חיים יעקב גולדויכט; September 1924 – February 7, 1994) was the founding Rosh yeshiva of Israel's first Hesder yeshiva, Yeshivat Kerem B'Yavneh, commonly known as KBY.
 A world-renowned scholar and teacher, Rabbi Goldvicht was also the author of Asufat Ma'arachot, a collection of thoughts on Torah and Jewish holidays.
 Rabbi Goldvicht's thousands of students have gone on to hold prominent posts in the Jewish and secular world.

 Biography

 Chaim Yaakov Goldvicht was born in 1924 and grew up in Jerusalem.
 He studied at the Etz Chaim Yeshiva under Rabbi Isser Zalman Meltzer.
 He was also close to Rabbi Yitzchok Zev Soloveitchik, the "Brisker Rav."
 After marrying, he learned in Slabodka yeshiva (Bnei Brak), where he was mentored by the "Chazon Ish", Rabbi Avrohom Yeshaya Karelitz, leader of Israel's Haredi community.

+His nephew is Rabbi Meir Goldwicht, a rosh yeshiva at Yeshiva University.

 Rabbi Goldvicht died in Jerusalem on the 7th of Adar Alef, at the age of 69.
 He and his wife Miriam are survived by two children.